Charlotte County Sheriff's Office: Denise Amber Lee

-On January 17, 2008, Denise Amber Lee, who was 21 years old at the time of her death, was kidnapped from her home in North Port, Florida, and taken to Charlotte County where she was raped and murdered by an individual named Michael King.
+On January 17, 2008, Denise Amber Lee, who was 21 years old at the time of her death, was kidnapped from her home in North Port and taken to Charlotte County where she was raped and murdered by an individual named Michael King.
 Numerous calls were placed to 9-1-1 emergency services in relation to the incident, some of which were routed to the Charlotte County Sheriff's Office.
-Notably, a 9-1-1 call was placed by Jane Kowalski, a woman from Tampa, Florida, who thought she was witnessing a child abduction while traveling on U.S. 41 in Port Charlotte, Florida.
+Notably, a 9-1-1 call was placed by Jane Kowalski, a woman from Tampa, who thought she was witnessing a child abduction while traveling on U.S. 41 in Port Charlotte.
 It has been argued that information provided by Kowalski could have saved Lee's life had the information been properly relayed to deputies in the field searching for Lee and her abductor.
-King was apprehended by the Florida Highway Patrol while turning onto Interstate 75 from Toledo Blade Blvd in North Port; Lee had been murdered and dumped in Charlotte County.
+King was apprehended by the Florida Highway Patrol while turning onto Interstate 75 from Toledo Blade Blvd in North Port; Lee had been fatally shot in the head and her body buried in a shallow grave off of Plantation Blvd in North Port.
 This incident led to the passing of the Denise Amber Lee Act, which established additional training for 9-1-1 dispatchers in Florida.

+Fallen officers

+The CCSO has lost four officers and one K-9 in the line of duty since 1983.
+The first officer to fall in the line of duty was Deputy Sheriff Curtis Moore, who was mortally wounded after a woman pulled out in front of him from a condo complex as he drove his police motorcycle in Placida on April 24.

+Two officers and one K-9 were fatally shot by criminals while two officers have been killed in traffic crashes.